malinpalo/Gro/README.md

 ### Colours
 I decided to incorporate a colorful approach for the site.
 This in order to make the content and detailed information throughout the site stand out better to the users.
-The colours choosen is following the colours in nature this is to make the user feel at home at this gardening platform.
+The colours chosen are following the colours in nature.
+This is to make the user feel at home at this gardening platform.

 ![Colour Scheme](images/readme-images/colour-scheme.png)